Careers & Clinical Partnerships

 For individuals and institutions whose own commitments include pro bono work, we welcome partnerships that fulfill those commitments — with full documentation and a structured agreement.

 We will always tell you which model applies before any work begins.
 Clinical and nursing partners set their own professional boundaries, rates, and scope.
-RTF does not hold a DHCS SUD facility license or clinical certification — all clinical work is provided by partners under their own independent credentials.
+RTF does not hold a DHCS SUD facility license or clinical certification, and does not provide medical, nursing, psychotherapy, or SUD treatment services directly — unless and until separately licensed to do so.
+All clinical work is provided by partners operating fully under their own independent credentials.

 Get Involved